oqpio/oqpio/readme.md

 ## Contributing

-You're welcome to submit issues on this setup code or on oqp.io 's features, in English or French, or to submit PRs.
+You're welcome to submit issues on this setup code or on oqp.io's features, in English or French, or to submit PRs.

 ## To Do